rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NutanixPrismCentral.md

   - Object ID.
 - connectionStatus: RefreshableObjectConnectionStatus
   - Connection status of the Nutanix Prism Central.
 If the CDM cluster is disconnected, then the status is set to 'Disconnected'.
+- nutanixClusters: CdmHierarchyObjectConnection
+  - Provide a list of child nutanix cluster objects for the current Nutanix Prism Central.
 - descendantConnection: NutanixPrismCentralDescendantTypeConnection
   - List of descendants.
 - logicalChildConnection: NutanixPrismCentralLogicalChildTypeConnection